irnutsmurt/google-chatbot-meraki-health-alerts/README.md

 # Google Workspace Chatbot Meraki Health Alerts
 Bot to pull down alerts from Meraki network devices using the meraki api to send to google workspace chat using Spaces Webhooks

-Run the bash script install_meraki_alerts.sh to be ran through the steps to automatically install this script.
+Run the bash script meraki_google_chatbot_ installer.sh to be ran through the steps to automatically install this script.
 You will need your meraki api key, your networkid, and your googlechat webhook url.
+To find these, follow steps 2 - 5 of the manual install.

 To manually install this bot follow, these steps
 1. git clone repository (recommend placing in /opt/merakialerts)